An International Collaboration of Practitioners and Researchers on Unemployment and Underemployment

 Work Interventions Network (WIN) Series

-Are you unemployed, or underemployed and feel alone with self-blame and shame?
+Are you un- or underemployed and feel alone with self-blame and shame?
 Well, you are not alone and there is a remedy.
 ICT is offering a unique 7-session series to increase your sense of possibility and regain personal agency and well-being.
 This is not job search strategies, tips, hacks, and tools to find a job.
 There are plenty of resources for that.
-This is the Work Interventions Network.
-It is different because it deals with improving how you feel while looking for a job, so you are more motivated to act.
-Remember, the Work Interventions Network is here to help.
+This is different because it deals with improving how you feel while looking for a job, so you are more motivated to act.

 Some of the topics covered are so you: